 The rules and procedures have to be well-designed and clear and have to dissuade people from being clever about the rules and trying to trick the system.
 For example, someone may try to be clever to shorten their quarantine and so on.
 There is a bit of a culture sometimes about being clever with rules and some people take pride in getting around them, from labour to tax laws.
-In the case of tracroute of infection.

-That's a line that stuck in my head from Dr. Emily Landon at her press conference in the US near the start of the crisis when she said "It's really hard to feel like you're saving the world when you're watching Netflix from vour couch." (laughs) Yes, but that is what is expected when you ing, that would be very detrimental and could be catastrophic and then the only solution is to reintroduce blunt rules for everyone.
+In the case of tracing, that would be very detrimental and could be catastrophic and then the only solution is to reintroduce blunt rules for everyone.
 And as we talked about, someone who is having an extramarital affair, or someone dodging taxes or someone who goes to a brothel, needs absolute assurance that no one is interested in that information or will pass it on.
-The only thing that is needed is to trace the have a lockdown.
-Not to fight in the trenches but to sit on the sofa and stay at home.
+The only thing that is needed is to trace the route of infection.